 As many of you are likely aware, last week our Board was tasked with considering a report from our Integrity Commissioner on whether a tweet by one of the TDSB trustees was a violation of the Trustees' Code of Conduct.
 Our Board rejected the report's finding.
 Following the vote, I moved a motion called Combating Hate and Promoting Understanding, and this was adopted unanimously by the Board.
 This motion was in direct response to many issues raised in the Integrity Commissioner's report, and provides a framework so that our Board can learn from the report and use it to focus on our work -- education.
 While the TDSB cannot solve all the problems in the world, it is important for us to create the best conditions possible for learning and discussion where students can develop into creative, innovative and compassionate critical thinkers and problem solvers, and it is my hope that this motion will help in that work.
 I encourage everyone to take a minute to read the comprehensive and powerful words of from our Director of Education, Colleen Russell-Rawlins, who spoke so eloquently on December 8th.
 The text of her speech can be accessed here.

 As this is my last newsletter of the 2021 year, I do want to draw your attention to my next coffee morning, scheduled for the morning of January 12, 2022, by zoom.
 At that meeting, we will be holding elections for the Parent Involvement Advisry Committee (PIAC) and the French as a Second Language Advisory Committee (FSLCAC) representatives for our ward.
-If you are interested in learning more about these positions, please do not hesitate to email me at Rachel.Chernoslin@tdsb.on.ca and remember to register
+If you are interested in learning more about these positions, please do not hesitate to email me at Rachel.Chernoslin@tdsb.on.ca and remember to register!

-from either the Ministry of Education or public health officials about school closures in January, TDSB wants to make sure we are prepared to implement any decision they may make smoothly and efficiently and continue to support our students’ learning and well-being.
+Important: Winter Break preparation As Covid-19 cases continue to rise in Toronto, so too unfortunately does the possibility of individual classes or schools moving to remote learning for a period of time.
+While we have received no indication from either the Ministry of Education or public health officials about school closures in January, TDSB wants to make sure we are prepared to implement any decision they may make smoothly and efficiently and continue to support our students’ learning and well-being.

 Therefore, out of an abundance of caution and to ensure your family is prepared for any potential shift to remote learning, be sure your child brings home all of their personal belongings such as shoes or clothing, and any tools or supplies they might need to pivot to remote learning.
+Also, ensure that the school has your correct email address(es) and bookmark the Student Virtual Learning IT Support page.

 If you are travelling, please be mindfull of the established federal international travel policies – including the guidelines for unvaccinated, school-aged children – in advance, to prevent absences in January related to post-travel requirements.
 As of now, if the child/student is fully vaccinated they may be exempt from federal quarantine.
 If the child/student is not fully vaccinated, they are not to attend school/child care for 14 days, even if they traveled with a vaccinated companion.
 Please note that these policies may change, so please keep checking the federal website for the most up-to-date travel information.